-In 2022/23 691 apprentices were in training.
+In 2023/24 813 apprentices were in training.
 Current apprentices are enrolled onto a variety of apprenticeship standards, including: Health and Social Care, Business and Administration, Children and Young People's Workforce, Supporting Teaching and Learning in Schools, Hairdressing, Catering and Professional Chefs and Vehicle Maintenance and Repair.

-The College continues to work collaboratively with the University of Worcester to offer higher education provision and has recently increased its offer through Pearson Qualifications.
+The College continues to work collaboratively with the University of Worcester to offer higher education provision and has recently increased its higher education offer, through Higher technical Qualifications (HTQs) with Pearson Qualifications.
 The Hereford University Centre is run in partnership with the University of Worcester.
 The centre acts as an educational and cultural hub, aiming to raise aspirations in Herefordshire and encourage increased participation in higher education.

-The College is working with providers across The Marches under The Marches Education Partnership brand in a local skills improvement fund application to develop and deliver skills in engineering and construction.
+The College is working with providers across The Marches under The Marches Education Partnership brand in a local skills improvement fund project to develop and deliver skills in low carbon technology, engineering and construction.